Nutria

 Management:

-habits on marshes.
-As of 2016, all known nutria populations have been removed from over a quarter million acres of the Delmarva Peninsula, and the Chesapeake Bay Nutria Eradication Project is currently implementing efforts to verify total eradication.
+Nutria are classified as an invasive species in Maryland.
+Their destructive feeding behavior has resulted in degradation and loss of thousands of acres of high quality wetlands in the Chesapeake Bay region.
+As of 2020, all known nutria populations have been removed from over a quarter million acres of the Delmarva Peninsula, and the Chesapeake Bay Nutria Eradication Project is currently implementing efforts to verify total eradication.

 Click here to learn more about furbearer management.